thheller/cljs-issues/CLJS-2040/readme.md

 ## Problem

-The CLJS compiler that all Closure compatible JS will be in the `goog.*` namespace.
+The CLJS compiler assumes that all Closure compatible JS will be in the `goog.*` namespace.

-This assumption is bad and produces non-optimal code if there is any other Closure JS in a build.
+This assumption is bad and produces non-optimal code if there is any other Closure JS files in a build.

 ```
 java -cp ../cljs.jar:src:src-closure clojure.main build.clj